tomkoptel/yetanotherreddit/README.md

 - $companyPackage.feature.feed (implementation of Reddit list of Hot feeds)
 - $companyPackage.feature.web (implementation of web navigation)
 - $companyPackage.lib.okhhtp (utilities used to implement file based caching)
-- $companyPackage.ui.theme (defaults from the boilerplate used in compose)

 # Libraries
 Networking stack